-City Index is a top forex broker known for its Cryptocurrency market access.
+City Index is a top forex broker with regulation from the Singapore Monetary Authority (MAS) that is known for its Cryptocurrency market access.
 As well as offering clients lower financing fees, crypto spreads are much tighter than competitors such as Plus 500, CMC, and IG Markets.
 Trading Crypto as a CFD rather than buying the underlying asset ultimately reduces risk and maximises potential profits by entering leveraged positions.
 Trading CFDs simplifies Crypto trading as it eliminates the need for a complex digital wallet with traders able to enter both long and short positions.

 As a City Index client, traders can place orders on eight different Crypto CFDs.
 The most frequently traded Crypto, Bitcoin, is offered against the following major currencies:

 In addition to Bitcoin measured against major currencies, City Index clients can trade the following Crypto CFDs:

 City Index offers incredibly competitive spreads on Crypto CFDs.
 For instance, trading Bitcoin with City Index gives clients’ access to average spreads as low as 35, while Plus500’s Bitcoin spread is 55, and CMC Markets 48.